Karthickpk11/Coding-Of-Era/IQ_DB.md

 Update employers SET  salary = salary + 5000 where employer_id = 2;
 ```

-HOw to view the index in POstgreSQL?
+How to view the index in POstgreSQL?
 ```sql
 SELECT indexname, indexdef FROM pg_indexes WHERE tablename = 'employers';
 ```